Explore Mount Triglav: A Guide to Hiking All 21 Trails

 Continue toward Kredarica and turn right on the first intersection, reaching the ridge connecting Snežna Konta with Kredarica.
 After a steep climb, you should arrive at the highest-laying mountain hut in Slovenia, called Triglavski dom, or Kredarica lodge.
 The trail then lowers into the pass between Kredarica and Mali Triglav.
 Still, it soon merges with the route from the Vrata Valley as it steepens into a rocky terrain bypassing the Triglav glacier.
 The climbing will start there on a secured, marked, difficult path.
 The steel cable will guide you to the part of the path secured only with wedges and goes diagonally upward, becoming steeper and steeper.
 It will lead you to the ridge of Mali Triglav, up to its peak, later descending a bit and again going gradually upward to the top of the Triglav mountain.

-1) Planina Blato – mount Triglav route (across Grintovica, Planika and Mali Triglav), easy unmarked trail
+1) Planina Blato – Mount Triglav (across Grintovica, Planika, and Mali Triglav)

 Altitude difference: 1717 m